hafidzalawy/Analyzing-eCommerce-Business-Performance-with-SQL/README.md

 on this occasion, I will analyze the business performance of an eCommerce company, taking into account several business metrics, by reviewing customer growth, product quality, and type of payment.

 ## Data Preparation
-Before starting data processing, the first step that must be done is to prepare the raw data into structured and ready-to-process data.
-The following eCommerce dataset consists of 8 datasets that will interact with each other.
-So the steps taken are as follows:
+Before processing the data, the first step that needs to be done is to prepare the raw data so that it becomes structured data and is ready for processing.
+The datasets used in this project are 8 datasets which have a relationship with one another.
+Below are the steps for data preparation:

 - Create a new database and its tables for the data that has been prepared by paying attention to the data type of each column.
 - Importing csv data into the database by paying attention to the dataset storage path.